lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

     }

-First thing we notice is that besides ``contect/Leog.js``, we inject other files that are needed for the module to execute.
+First thing we notice is that besides ``content/Leog.js``, we inject other files that are needed for the module to execute.
 These files are:

-- ``content/Modules.js``: Defines ``Module`` class which is the parent class of all modules and contains common code and it's responsible to communique with the extension backgroud script.
+- ``content/Modules.js``: Defines ``Module`` class which is the parent class of all modules and contains common code and it's responsible to communique with the extension background script.
-- ``content/video-player.js``: Defines ``VP`` class which creates the video player widget and add to it custom styles, proporties based on the extension settings and also it adds a context menu to the video player.
+- ``content/video-player.js``: Defines ``VP`` class which creates the video player widget and add to it custom styles, properties based on the extension settings and also it adds a context menu to the video player.
 - ``content/report-geolocation.js``: Tracks how much offen this module is used and the user base geolocation.